How to Install Python 3.11 on Ubuntu 26.04, 24.04 and 22.04

 Clean Up Source-Compiled Python 3.11 Installations

-For source-compiled installations, delete the installation directory, linker entry, and build directory.
-The source-build section in this article uses $HOME/python3.11-build, while the optional update script uses /usr/local/src/python3.11-build.
-Remove whichever build directory you used:
+For source-compiled installations, delete the installation directory, linker entry, optional updater, and build directory.
+The source-build and update sections use $HOME/python3.11-build as the reusable source workspace.

 sudo rm -f /usr/local/bin/python3.11